 Meals: Occasional meals might be provided and the pantry is stocked with essential items and ingredients.

 Studio Spaces: PMRCAA property has ten designated studio spaces (and one shared off-site printmaking workspace within the Sisters Makers District) that have been adapted and tailored as art studios for different mediums.
-Almost all studios are multi-purpose, below is the list and brief description of each on-site studio space:
+Almost all studios are multi-purpose.
+Below is the list and brief description of each on-site studio space.
+Click here to download a PDF document with studio measurements and specifications.

 - Tent Cabin: Located next to Whychus Creek, this unique cabin has three walls constructed of a heavy-duty tarpaulin, similar to those of a yurt.
 This inspirational space is ideal for dry mediums, unless working outdoors.